FilipDominec/FZU14_Raman_maps/README.md

 Licensed under MIT license terms

-The development & testing of this application was performed at the Semiconductor department of the Institute of Physics, Czech Academy of Sciences.
+The development & testing of this application was performed at the Semiconductor department 14 of the FZU - Institute of Physics, Czech Academy of Sciences.

 Special thanks to Dr. Karla Kuldová and Robert Horešovský for providing data and valuable feedback.